Lawn Manor Academy virtual Art Exhibition 2021

 Art is an enjoyable subject and is a popular choice at GCSE where results have been consistently good.

 Our aim is to develop creative and independent learners who seek to design original outcomes in fine art, graphic design, illustration, three dimensional work, textiles and photography.
 The use of photography contributes positively to our pupils understanding so that our pupils are able to develop their strengths in areas, in which they feel more confident and successful.
 Pupils are able to choose a specific choice of source material which enables them to develop their own ideas as well as providing clear evidence of cultural awareness.
 Pupils in Art and Design demonstrate their ability through; drawing, photography, and insightful annotations that they are able to record in a range of media which impacts on their creative direction showing high levels of technical skills in pencil and painting studies.
 As well as inspiring pupils to succeed and focus, it allows them the freedom of self-expression and creativity.

 Within the art area, we provide teaching and learning across a wide range of visual and inspiring stimuli to create pieces of art work linking to their own culture.

-The department is led by Ms Young who is supported by two teachers; Ms Townsend and Ms Archer and an Art & Design Technician Mrs Gillies.
-We work collaboratively and believe that the communication amongst our staff and pupils creates an atmosphere of confidence and directive self-improvement
+The department is led by Ms Young who is supported by another teacher; Ms Miles and an Art & Design Technician Mrs Gillies.
+We work collaboratively and believe that the communication amongst our staff and pupils creates an atmosphere of confidence and directive self-improvement.

 The Art and Design Department is well supported by a strong extra-curricular programme.
 The art rooms and resources are available after school for 1:1 tuition and for KS4 pupils to be able to develop their own skills.
 There are various trips organised to local colleges and art galleries, both locally and in London.
 As well as that, the art teachers are accessible at most times and are always willing to contribute time and advice to their pupils in order to encourage success.